 Portable Solar for UK Camping: Realistic Output Expectations

 UK camping conditions are rarely optimal for solar.
 Most festivals and campsites in the UK are in the Midlands, Wales, or Scotland — regions with lower irradiance than London — and camping season overlaps with the UK's least reliable weather months (April, May, September).
+Independent reviewers testing panels in UK conditions through 2026 have repeatedly made the same point: a "200W" panel's rated output is a lab figure achieved under ideal sun angle and clear sky — real UK output is routinely 40–60% of the rated figure even on a good day, and can drop to 10–25% of rated capacity under heavy cloud.

 Realistic daily generation at a UK campsite: